GenAI Platform Strategy

 The negotiation dynamics differ fundamentally between the two channels, and understanding these differences is essential for securing optimal terms.

 Azure OpenAI is negotiated as part of your broader Microsoft relationship.
-This means you can leverage your existing Microsoft Enterprise Agreement, Azure committed spend, and total Microsoft relationship value as negotiation leverage.
-If your organisation spends $10M annually with Microsoft across Azure, M365, Dynamics, and other products, Azure OpenAI becomes one component in a larger commercial conversation where Microsoft has strong incentives to be flexible.
-Tactical approaches include bundling Azure OpenAI into your next EA renewal for incremental discounts, requesting promotional credits or ramp-up pricing for the first 6–12 months, negotiating that Azure OpenAI consumption counts toward MACC commitments at 1:1 (not at a reduced rate), and securing price protection against rate increases for 24–36 months.
+You can leverage your existing EA, Azure committed spend, and total Microsoft relationship value.
+If your organisation spends $10M annually with Microsoft across Azure, M365, Dynamics, and other products, Azure OpenAI becomes one component in a larger commercial conversation.
+Tactical approaches include bundling into your next EA renewal, requesting promotional credits for the first 6 to 12 months, negotiating that consumption counts toward MACC at 1:1, and securing price protection for 24 to 36 months.

 Negotiating directly with OpenAI is a standalone commercial relationship.
-Your leverage comes primarily from deal size (annual committed spend), competitive alternatives (Azure and Anthropic), strategic value (brand association, use case visibility), and timing (OpenAI's fiscal calendar).
-OpenAI's enterprise sales team has matured significantly and operates a structured deal desk with defined discount authority levels.
-Typical negotiation outcomes include 15–30% off list rates for committed spend of $500K+, rate locks for 12–24 months, phased seat deployments for ChatGPT Enterprise, and value-adds such as technical architecture reviews and prompt engineering workshops.
+Your leverage comes from deal size (annual committed spend), competitive alternatives (Azure and Anthropic), strategic value (brand association, use case visibility), and timing (OpenAI's fiscal calendar).
+Typical outcomes include 15 to 30% off list rates for committed spend of $500K+, rate locks for 12 to 24 months, phased seat deployments for ChatGPT Enterprise, and value-adds such as technical architecture reviews and prompt engineering workshops.

 The most sophisticated approach is to negotiate both channels simultaneously.
-Having an Azure OpenAI proposal and an OpenAI direct proposal creates competitive tension that benefits the buyer on both sides.
-Microsoft's team is incentivised to win AI workloads for Azure (to drive overall cloud consumption), and OpenAI's team is incentivised to maintain direct enterprise relationships (to reduce dependency on Microsoft as a channel).
-This dual-track approach consistently yields 10–15% better outcomes than negotiating either channel in isolation.
+Having an Azure OpenAI proposal and an OpenAI direct proposal creates competitive tension that benefits the buyer.
+Microsoft's team is incentivised to win AI workloads for Azure, and OpenAI's team is incentivised to maintain direct enterprise relationships.
+This dual-track approach consistently yields 10 to 15% better outcomes than negotiating either channel in isolation.

 Negotiation FactorAzure OpenAIOpenAI DirectStrategic Implication